Leothi/KNN_from_scratch/README.md

 ## Getting Started

-Basic implementation of the algorithm for study porpuses.
+Basic implementation of the algorithm for study purposes.
 Jupyter Notebook was used to get the code.
 No data manipulation libraries were allowed.

 ### Prerequisites